JS80P

 Delay 1 Reversed

 Reverse the first delay line.
-In reverse mode, a delay line collects a length of sound from its input corresponding to the Delay Time setting, then plays it backwards while collecting the next chunk from the input.
+In reverse mode, a delay line collects a length of sound from its input corresponding to the delay time setting, then plays it backwards while collecting the next chunk from the input.
 To avoid unpleasant artifacts, a short attack and release envelope is applied to each segment.
 Changing the delay time will not interrupt the currently played chunk, but will affect its playback speed, and thus, its pitch.

 Delay 2 Reversed